top of page

 Our Mission

-The Āwhina Learning Department seeks to support and enhance the academic and personal development of identified students, who need extra support for all or part of their day, within a safe and positive learning environment through differentiated curriculum programmes and specialist classroom strategies.
+The Āwhina Learning Department supports and enhances the academic and personal development of students who need extra support within a safe, positive learning environment through differentiated curriculum programmes and specialist classroom strategies.

-Those students who have been identified as not achieving and/or as having special needs, receive teaching and learning programmes to address those needs.
-Access to this support may be within a mainstream class or a supported class.
-Where appropriate, students are supported in their learning by a Teacher Aide.
+Students identified as not achieving or having special needs receive teaching and learning programmes to address those needs—either within mainstream classes or supported classes.
+Where appropriate, Teacher Aides support students' learning.

 Our Services